Connecting a firewall with a factory configuration to the server

 - In the SMC server web interface, select Monitoring > Firewalls and click Create a firewall.

 - Complete the firewall properties.
-The Firewall name, Description and Location fields are just filled in for information and do not have any impact on the configuration.
+The Firewall name, Description and Location fields are filled in for information only and do not have any impact on the configuration.

 - For more information on the VPN contact address, refer to the section Defining the contact IP address of firewalls for VPN topologies.

 - For more information on the VPN output interface, refer to the section Selecting the output interface of firewalls for VPN topologies.